dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/exercises_1.md

 _Instructions_
 * Due on November 5.
 * Send your solution by email to Felix Stutz.
+Please prefix your email subject with `[Concurrency Theory]`.
-* You can work in groups up to 3 people, be sure to include the names of all the participants.
+* You can work in groups up to 3 people, be sure to include the names of all the participants in the document.
 * You can submit your solution in pdf or text format.
 For the exercises using Spin give the promela source file as well.
 Place all your files in a single archive (zip or tar.gz).

 __Some Administration__